-Mataranka Aboriginal communities generate their own electricity as do Nabalco which operate a 120 MW oil fired steam power station and a large diesel station at Gove.
+There are 33 Aboriginal communities which generate their own electricity.
+A total of 85 generators are in operation in these communities with an installed capacity of 14.5 MW.
+Nabalco operates a 120 MW oil-fired steam power station and a large diesel power station at Gove.